semver-ts/semver-ts/src/appendices/c-variance-in-typescript.md

 ## Structural typing

-Most programming languages where programmers must deal with variance have *nominal* type systems, and and subtyping relations can be straightforwardly specified in terms of the relations between the types—particular via subclassing (as in Java, C++, and C#) or between interfaces (as in Rust’s `trait` system).
+Most programming languages where programmers must deal with variance have *nominal* type systems, and subtyping relations can be straightforwardly specified in terms of the relations between the types—particular via subclassing (as in Java, C++, and C#) or between interfaces (as in Rust’s `trait` system).
 In TypeScript, however, subtyping relationships include both subclassing and interface-based subtypes and also *structural subtyping*.

 Given types `A` and `B`, `B` is a subtype of `A` for the purposes of assignability (e.g. in function calls) when it is a *superset* of `A`.
 Most simply: